Grading, Grade Appeals & Graduation

 Graduation & Degree Requirements

-- Submission of Graduation Application by appropriate submission date is required.
+- Submission of Graduation (completion of degree) Application by appropriate submission date is required.

 - Successful completion of specified credits for each program is required.